deeplanguageclass/deeplanguageclass.github.io/lab/fairseq-transliteration/index.md

 YerevaNN followed-up with a post [*Interpreting neurons in an LSTM network*](https://yerevann.github.io/2017/06/27/interpreting-neurons-in-an-LSTM-network/).
 Is transliteration more interpretable than translation?

-## More
+## Transfer learning

 Can we learn multiple transliteration pairs in one model?
-What will be the inptu?
+What will be the input?
 Will the output improve?